josemotta/IoT.Hass.Farm/README.md

 ![](https://i.imgur.com/no17Gds.jpg)

 Further details about this project are published separately for each node.
-Please check (available soon):
+Please check:

 - [Tank node](https://github.com/josemotta/IoT.Hass.Farm/tree/master/_tank)
-- Supervisor node
+- Supervisor node (available soon)

 Have fun with your IoT initiative!